d-val/cognitive_battery_benchmark/experiments/model_development/utils/models/Video_Swin_Transformer/docs/data_preparation.md

 MMAction2 supports two types of data format: raw frames and video.
 The former is widely used in previous projects such as [TSN](https://github.com/yjxiong/temporal-segment-networks).
 This is fast when SSD is available but fails to scale to the fast-growing datasets.
 (For example, the newest edition of [Kinetics](https://deepmind.com/research/open-source/open-source-datasets/kinetics/) has 650K  videos and the total frames will take up several TBs.)
-The latter saves much space but has to do the computation intensive video decoding at execution time To make video decoding faster, we support several efficient video loading libraries, such as [decord](https://github.com/zhreshold/decord), [PyAV](https://github.com/PyAV-Org/PyAV), etc.
+The latter saves much space but has to do the computation intensive video decoding at execution time.
+To make video decoding faster, we support several efficient video loading libraries, such as [decord](https://github.com/zhreshold/decord), [PyAV](https://github.com/PyAV-Org/PyAV), etc.

 ## Getting Data